cahoots-extension/proposal/README.md

 # cahoots - proposal

-The web component for suggesting new cahoot connections.
+The web component for suggesting new cahoots connections.

 ## Usage